Urusei Yatsura: Only You

-Urusei Yatsura: Only You (うる星やつら オンリー・ユー, Urusei Yatsura Onri Yu) is a 1983 Japanese anime fantasy comedy film directed by Mamoru Oshii in his film directorial debut.
+Urusei Yatsura: Only You (うる星やつら オンリー・ユー, Urusei Yatsura Onri Yu) is a 1983 Japanese animated fantasy comedy film directed by Mamoru Oshii in his film directorial debut.
 It is the first in the Urusei Yatsura film series based on the manga of the same name by Rumiko Takahashi.
-It was released in Japan on February 11, 1983 during the second season of the series.
+It was released in Japan on Friday, February 11, 1983 during the second season of the series.

 Voice cast

 Production

 Only You borrows heavily from the Japanese fairy tale of Urashima Tarō.
 The fairy tale would later inspire the film's sequel, Beautiful Dreamer.
 In an interview featured in Art Handbook in 2000, Oshii expressed disappointment with the film, claiming "It's no film.
 It failed to be a film."

 Release

 Only You was released theatrically in Japan on February 11, 1983 where it was distributed by Toho.
 AnimEigo released the film in North America on subtitled-LaserDisc on November 11, 1992 as Urusei Yatsura Movie 1–Only You, and then on VHS on June 29, 1995.
 They later released it on DVD with an English-language dub on October 21, 2003.
 Discotek Media acquired the North American rights in 2020 and released it on Blu-ray on December 31, 2021, including the AnimEigo dub.